alexandrehsaad/swiftui-extensions/README.md

 **`AppleDevice`**: A representation of an Apple device.

+**`CapsuleButtonStyle`**: A button style that applies a capsule border artwork based on the button’s context.

+- `init(tint:)`: Creates a new instance with the specified tint.

 **`ColorfulLabelStyle`**: A label style that shows both the title and icon of the label using a system-standard layout.

 - `init(tint:)`: Creates a new instance with the specified tint.